Usage | Admin | WP-CLI | Background Processing at Scale | API | FAQ | Version 3.0

 For example, consider two scheduled actions for the same subscription:

 Under normal conditions, Action Scheduler will ensure the scheduled_payment action is run before the scheduled_expiration action.
-Becuase that’s how they are scheduled.
+Because that’s how they are scheduled.

 However, when using the --hooks option, the scheduled_payment and scheduled_expiration actions will be processed in separate queues.
 As a result, this dependency is not guaranteed.